kubernetes/website/content/en/blog/_posts/2024-07-xx-kube-scheduler-simulator/index.md

 composed of many plugins that each contribute to the scheduling decision-making process from their unique perspectives.
 Understanding its behavior can be challenging due to the multitude of factors it considers.
-Even if a Pod seems to be scheduled as expected in your simple test cluster, it’s maybe because of a different reason from what you imagine, and could result in unexpected scheduling results in a large production environment.
+Even if a Pod seems to be scheduled as expected in your simple test cluster, it may be for a different reason than what you imagine, which could result in unexpected scheduling results in a large production environment.

 The scheduler simulator aims to reveal this black box, enabling users to test their scheduling constraints, scheduler configurations,